canonical/craft-cli/docs/tutorials.rst

         It will return successfully if the file was properly removed.

+    Positional arguments:
+             filepath:  The file to be removed

     Options:
            -h, --help:  Show this help message and exit -v, --verbose:  Show debug information and be more verbose